TheNovi/Utano/README.md

 ### Controls are under heavy development right now, but here is some summary at least:
 - Control songs by area with song name and artist:
     - Left-click for next song.
+    - Right-click for the previous song.
+        - Can be switched in `conf.json`
     - Press mouse wheel to pause/resume.
-    - Right-click for the previous song.
     - Move your mouse into the window and scroll the mouse wheel to change the volume
     - Start typing to search
     - Left/Right (This is going to be changed a lot) to show stats from there: